Snaipe/wssdl/README.md

 ### From the release

-Grab the bootstrapped `wssdl.lua` from the [latest release][latest], and put it in your WireShark Plugin directory
+Grab the bootstrapped `wssdl.lua` from the [latest release][latest], and put it in your Wireshark Plugin directory
 (usually ~/.config/wireshark/plugins or /usr/lib/wireshark/<version>)

 ### From source